 Each year we invite an artist to exhibit in the gardens.
 Through the summer months different artists in residence draw and paint alongside patients in the gardens.
 Often patients get involved and start painting themselves.
 A ‘Looking Out’ project, run by artist in residence Miranda Creswell in Salisbury, has culminated in pictures featuring an ordnance survey map of the view from the patient’s room and the many features that make up the view.
 This project has been extended to the second Horatio’s Garden in Glasgow.

 Twice yearly sculpture exhibitions give the gardens a new dimension.
 Patients get the opportunity to meet the artists and experience thought provoking art on a daily basis.
-Bruce Munro’s light installation in the garden room in Salisbury during winter 2016 was incredible.
-Taking nature as inspiration, the audio-visual work called ‘Reflections II’ created a calming and relaxing atmosphere in the garden room.
-Other sculptors’ work we have exhibited include Mark Coreth, David Worthington, Rebecca Newnham, Simon Gudgeon, Fiamma Colonna-Montagu, Sean Henry, Ben Burrell and Julian Wild.
+Ben Barrell’s sculpture installation in the garden in Salisbury during 2018 was immensely popular.
+Other sculptors’ work we have exhibited include Mark Coreth, David Worthington, Rebecca Newnham, Simon Gudgeon, Fiamma Colonna-Montagu, Sean Henry, Bruce Munro and Julian Wild.

 Throughout the year different artists and sculptors display their work in the gardens.
 This is part of Fiamma Colonna-Montagu's work displayed in Horatio's Garden Salisbury in Summer 2017.

 The gardens look gorgeous no matter what the season.
 This photo was taken early in the morning in January 2017 at Horatio's Garden Salisbury, featuring one of Simon Gudgeon's sculptures.